docs

 - Billing company as tenant — the workspace belongs to the billing company; practices are scoped tenants within it (Medi, some purpose-built billing platforms)

 Practice-as-tenant works for the practice that runs its own billing.
-It struggles when a billing service tries to operate across eight or more clients, because every cross-practice action requires either logging into a separate instance or working around the data model.
+It breaks down when a billing service operates across eight or more clients, because every cross-practice action means logging into a separate instance or working around the data model.
 Billing-company-as-tenant inverts that: cross-practice work is the default, single-practice work is the scoped case.

-The shape shows up in five places that operators feel daily:
+The shape shows up in five places operators feel daily:

 - How you switch between clients